facebookresearch/sam3/scripts/eval/silver/README.md

 SA-Co/Silver is a benchmark for promptable concept segmentation (PCS) in images.
 The benchmark contains images paired with text labels (also referred as Noun Phrases aka NPs), each annotated exhaustively with masks on all object instances that match the label.

-SA-Co/Silver comprises 10 subsets, covering a diverse array of domains including food, art, robotics, driving etc.
+SA-Co/Silver comprises 10 subsets, covering a diverse array of domains including food, art, robotics, driving etc. Unlike SA-Co/Gold, there is only a single ground-truth for each datapoint, which means the results may have a bit more variance and tend to underestimate model performance, since they don't account for possible different interpretations of each query.

 - BDD100k
 - DROID